 The tool room tends to be an overlooked opportunity for improving operations.
+Tool room headaches are really common problems, and they don’t need to be overblown.
 Here is one of my firsthand examples of one of my biggest headaches at my last company.

 At this point, our hands are tied.
-We accepted the order, agreed to the tolerances and had a firm deadline so I knew we needed to run by the next day to hit the delivery target.
-Being an out of the box thinker, I tried to come up with a simple way to pass parts through a simple QA check that would ensure we’re within the tolerance range.
+We accepted the order, agreed to the tolerances and had a firm deadline.
+I knew we needed to run by the next day to hit the delivery target.
+I tried to come up with a simple way to pass parts through a simple QA check that would ensure we’re within the tolerance range.
 In about 20 minutes I drew up a quick height gauge and took the drawings to the tool room guys.
 It was extremely simple, a little U-shaped bar that the operator would slide the part under as they were putting it into a bin after it was hit.
 If the part went under freely, it was in spec and moved on.

 Boom, problem solved!
 Except that the tool room guys were days behind their normal schedule and the CNC’s were packed for 3 weeks.
 I don’t blame those guys, they go above and beyond every day so when they say no, I know it’s not for lack of effort.
 These are the tradeoffs that happen all the time in a contract manufacturing facility.
 How do I find a way to wedge in this quality gauge, knowing full well it’s low priority for the tool room who needs to get customer parts done?
 Long story short, I did not get my ever so simple 20-minute gauge.